-&lt;sup>327 See Topic 15: Application Fees for implementation guidance regarding use of excess application fees resulting from establishment of a fee floor to fund the Applicant Support Program and other New gTLD Program elements.
+335 See Topic 15: Application Fees for implementation guidance regarding use of excess application fees resulting from establishment of a fee floor to fund the Applicant Support Program and other New gTLD Program elements.

-Summary of Outputs Summary of Outputs Topic Output Topic 17: Applicant Support Implementation Guidance 17.16: Research should be conducted in the implementation phase to determine the exact nature and amount of the bid credit, multiplier, or other mechanism described in Recommendation 17.15.
-Research should also be completed to determine a maximum value associated with the bid credit, multiplier, or other mechanism.
-Topic 17: Applicant Support Implementation Guidance 17.17: If the Applicant getting Applicant Support prevails in an auction, there should be restrictions placed on the applicant from assigning the Registry Agreement, and/or from any Change of Control for a period of no less than three (3) years.
-This restriction seeks to prevent gaming of the Applicant Support Program whereby an applicant transfers its ownership of a registry to a third party in exchange for any form of financial gain.
-However, assignments that become necessary for the following reasons shall be permitted: • Assignments due to going out of business • Assignments due to death or retirement of a majority shareholder • Assignments due to EBERO • Assignments to affiliates or subsidiaries • Assignments required by competition authorities All assignments after such time shall be governed under the then-current Registry Agreement standard provisions; provided that any Assignment or Change of Control after the third year, but prior to the seventh (7th) year, shall require the applicant to repay the full amount of financial support received through the ASP Program plus an additional ten percent (10%).
-Topic 17: Applicant Support Recommendation 17.18: Unless the Support Applicant Review Panel (SARP) reasonably believes there was willful gaming, applicants who are not awarded Applicant Support (whether "Qualified" or "Disqualified ") must have the option to pay the balance of the full standard application fee and transfer to the standard application process.
-Applicants must be given a limited period of time to provide any additional information that would be necessary to convert the application into one that would meet the standard criteria (e.g., showing how the applicant for financial and other support could acquire the requisite financial backing and other support services to pass the applicable evaluation
+Summary of Outputs Topic Output Assignments to affiliates or subsidiaries Assignments required by competition authorities All assignments after such time shall be governed under the then-current Registry Agreement standard provisions; provided that any Assignment or Change of Control after the third (3rd) year, but prior to the seventh (7th) year, shall require the applicant to repay the full amount of financial support received through the ASP Program, including application fees and any bid credit, multiplier, or related benefits, plus an additional ten percent (10%).
+Topic 17: Applicant Support Recommendation 17.18: Unless the Support Applicant Review Panel (SARP) reasonably believes there was willful gaming, applicants who are not awarded Applicant Support (whether "Qualified" or "Disqualified 336 ") must have the option to pay the balance of the full standard application fee and transfer to the standard application process.
+Applicants must be given a limited period of time to provide any additional information that would be necessary to convert the application into one that would meet the standard criteria (e.g., showing how the applicant for financial and other support could acquire the requisite financial backing and other support services to pass the applicable evaluation criteria).
+That said, this limited period of time should not cause unreasonable delay to the other elements of the New gTLD Program or to any other applicants for a string in which its application may be in a contention set.
+Topic 17: Applicant Support Recommendation 17.19: The Financial Assistance Handbook 337 or its successor, subject to the changes included in the above recommendations, must be incorporated into the Applicant Guidebook for subsequent rounds.
+Topic 18: Terms & Conditions Recommendation 18.1: Unless required by specific laws, ICANN Board members' fiduciary duties, or the ICANN Bylaws, ICANN must only reject an application if done so in accordance with the provisions of the Applicant Guidebook.
+In the event an application is rejected, ICANN org must cite with specificity the reason in accordance with the Applicant Guidebook, or if applicable, the specific law and/or ICANN Bylaws for not allowing an application to

-${\small 328 \; See \; \underline{https://newgtlds.icann.org/en/applicants/candidate-support/financial-assistance-handbook-11 jan12-en.pdf.} \\$
+336 See https://newgtlds.icann.org/en/applicants/candidate-support/financial-assistance-handbook-11jan12-en.pdf.